Eco-Friendly Grass Alternatives For A Low Maintenance Lawn

 Artificial Turf

-To put down artificial grass, on average, is $12.33 per square foot installed.
-In contrast, professional installation for sod will only set you back $0.87 to $1.76 per square foot.
-But the fake grass is free from expenses for 15-25 years.
-The lawn care for real grass continues with watering, mowing, and fertilizing.
+To sum things up, artificial grass will cost, on average, $12.33 per square foot installed, but the fake grass is free from expenses for 15-25 years.
+In contrast, professional installation for sod will cost $0.87 to $1.76 per square foot, but the lawn care for real grass continues with watering, mowing, and fertilizing.

 Grass Alternatives by Region